kabaros/crd-ngo/src/pages/about/index.md

 **Selectivity and focus**: to promote relevance, efficiency and effectiveness in reaching its objectives, the CDR will mobilize resources to focus on its priority areas of work which is capacity development in peace and democracy promotion and empowerment of CSOs through developing regional and national partnerships and the provision of technical assistance, improve the livelihood and livestock.

-**Targeting:** CDR will target individual, CSOs both formal and informal as well as universities and educational institutions, government institutions and official.
+**Targeting:** CDR is targeting individual, CSOs both formal and informal as well as universities and educational institutions, government institutions and official.
 The targeted bodies must fall under one or all of the priority areas for CDR as per CDR code of conduct

 ## Empowerment of the South Sudanese CSOs: